Buying Nutritional Supplements: The U.S. and China

 The number one place Americans buy supplements is Amazon (Kovachevska, 2020).
-Gary Collins, former special agent and forensic investigator for the U.S. Food and Drug Administration, warns that this practice undercuts legitimate companies.
+Gary Collins, former special agent and forensic investigator for the FDA, warns that this practice undercuts legitimate companies.
 He says that cheap products are:

 The NIH reports that the majority of Americans take dietary supplements, and the market continues to grow.
 Studies have found that some dietary products have little to no benefit, and others may be contaminated with harmful ingredients.
 One 2015 study showed that side effects from dietary supplements led to an estimated 23,000 emergency room visits.
 The quality of these products varies widely.
 Though companies are responsible for having evidence that their nutritional supplements are safe and that their labels are truthful and not misleading, this is difficult to enforce (NIH, 2019).

-Consumers must know what they are buying and consult licensed health care providers for advice before purchase (NIH, 2019).
-Invigor Medical has convenient telemedicine appointments for consulting with health care providers.
+Consumers must know what they are buying and consult licensed healthcare providers for advice before purchase (NIH, 2019).

 - Health Products Association China.
 (2019, April 30).
 China’s imported nutrition consumption report released.
 Retrieved from https://uschinahpa.org/?s=Nutrition+Consumption&search=Search